List of Dude, That's My Ghost! characters: Billy Joe Cobra

-Secondary characters
+Secondary

 Rajeev Baguiati

-Voiced by Rasmus Hardiker, Rajeev is Spencer's friend.
+Rajeev Baguiati (voiced by Rasmus Hardiker) is Spencer's friend.
 He is a goofy teenager and self-proclaimed ladies man and party animal.
 He is also Shanilla's brother.
 He is very clumsy, socially inept, and can be a rather bad friend at times (especially when he is chasing after Lolo).
 He is normally cast as the lead in all of Spencer's movies, despite being a rather lackluster actor.
 He wears a red-buckled belt that used to belong to Billy in order to see him.
 He has a very public crush on Lolo and is relentless in his pursuit of her affections, despite her constant rejections and proclaimed hatred of him.

 Shanila Baguiati

-Voiced by Larissa Murray, Shanila is Spencer's friend and Rajeev's twin sister.
+Shanila Baguiati (voiced by Larissa Murray) is Spencer's friend and Rajeev's twin sister.
 She is much more level-headed than her brother and is often the voice of common sense between the two.
 She wears a pink bracelet that used to belong to Billy in order to see him.
 She also has a secret crush on Spencer.

 Hugh Wright

-Voiced by Ewan Bailey, Hugh is Spencer's dad.
+Hugh Wright (voiced by Ewan Bailey in English) is Spencer's dad.
 He works as an accountant but has a passion for inventing and tinkering with things.
 However, he is terrible with technology (especially computers).

-Bernice Wright
+Jane Wright

-Bernice is Spencer's mom.
+Jane Wright is Spencer's mom.
 She is normally more level-headed than Hugh.
 She also loves to style hair and attends beauty school.
-Billy Joe Cobra's distant-cousin relationship to the Wright has been implied to come from her side of the family.
+Billy Joe Cobra's distant-cousin relationship to the Wrights has been implied to come from her side of the family.

 Jessica Wright

-Voiced by Teresa Gallagher, Jessica is Spencer's 11-year-old sister.
+Jessica Wright (voiced by Teresa Gallagher in English) is Spencer's 11-year-old sister.
 She is very athletic and even has a black belt in karate (which appears to be her favorite sport).
 She can be a bit obnoxious at times, and believes her brother is very weird for "talking to himself".

 Mallory Merriman

-Voiced by Teresa Gallagher, Mallory is a pretty, popular girl who is extremely nice and friendly to everyone, including Spencer, Rajeev, and Shanila.
-She is secretly in love with Spencer yet she struggles to get a date with him.
+Mallory Merriman (voiced by Teresa Gallagher) is a pretty, popular girl who is extremely nice and friendly to everyone, including Spencer, Rajeev, and Shanila.

-Recurring antagonists
+Villains

 Madame X

-Voiced by Larissa Murray, Madame X is a mysterious woman who is an extremely obsessed fan of Billy Joe Cobra.
+Madame X (voiced by Larissa Murray) is a mysterious woman who is an extremely obsessed fan of Billy Joe Cobra.
 She has an enormous collection of BJC merchandise, pictures, and memorabilia, and makes it her mission to capture Billy and keep him in a jar, in order to complete her collection.
-She [and Hoover] appear to be the only other people (apart from Spencer and his friends) who are aware of Billy's existence and know how to see him.
+She and Hoover appear to be the only other people (apart from Spencer and his friends) who are aware of Billy's existence and know how to see him.
 The upper portion of her face is always kept off-screen.